K3lvin4SY/bonsai_lundaihackathon/README.md

 | `blacklistSet(path, items)` | Update the ignored files/folders list for a project |
 | `settingsGet(key)` | Read a persisted app setting |
 | `settingsSet(key, value)` | Update and persist an app setting |

----

-## Design Philosophy

-- **No Git vocabulary** — users see Milestones and Timelines, never commits or branches.
-- **Binary-first** — the workflow is designed around large creative files, not source code.
-- **Non-destructive time travel** — restoring an old milestone never erases future history; `global_registry.json` is always git-ignored and stays intact.
-- **Lean storage** — only deltas are stored after the first snapshot; projects don't balloon in size as history grows.